 1. Georgia Graham did a live performance the final day of her project A Self in Constant Movement

 2. Lisa Theriault installing Juliana Delgado's ice sculpture.
-A new scuplture was placed in the closet for three days of Delgado's project Three Unattending Moons
+A new sculpture was placed in the closet for each of the three days of Delgado's project Three Unattending Moons

-3. The Stain Are We Ourselves by Alejandro Barbosa was in Closet Gallery in April 2018
+3. The Stain Are We Ourselves by Alejandro Barbosa was presented in Closet Gallery in April 2018